Ecogenomics/GTDBTk/README.md

 * Chaumeil PA, Hugenholtz P, Parks DH.
 2018.
 GTDB-Tk: A toolkit to classify genomes with the Genome Taxonomy Database. \<in prep\>.

-In the meantime, if you find the GTDB-Tk useful please cite this GitHub page.
+In the meantime, if you find the GTDB-Tk useful please cite this GitHub page or the GTDB taxonomy:

-The GTDB taxonomy is described in:

 * Parks DH, et al. 2018.
 [A standardized bacterial taxonomy based on genome phylogeny substantially revises the tree of life](https://www.nature.com/articles/nbt.4229). <i>Nat.
 Biotechnol.</i>, http://dx.doi.org/10.1038/nbt.4229